platanus/guides/style/README.md

 * Angular styleguides https://github.com/platanus/angularjs-styleguide

-I forked the Angular Styleguide to the platanus repo to be able to comment and also contribute with our own view on how angular apps should be written
+We have a platanus fork of the Angular Styleguide to be able to comment and also contribute with our own view on how angular apps should be written

 Git
 ---

 * Avoid merge commits by using a [rebase workflow].
-* Prefix feature branch names with your initials.
 * Squash multiple trivial commits into a single commit.
 * Write a [good commit message].
 * If you are on an opensource project, use this conventions. [conventional changelog]